orbs-network/lean-helix-go/README.md

 The next leader is the next node in the committee
 So - each view (modulo the number of nodes in a committee) has a different leader.

 ## Design
+Formal spec for this library can be found under the `/spec` folder.

 ### API
 * NewLeanHelix()